enimri/ivao-flight-monitor-discord-bot/README.md

 - Monitors departures and arrivals from specified airports.
 - Posts messages to a Discord channel when a relevant departure and arrivals is detected.
-- Messages are styled with embeds and use color coding (green for departures and orange for arrivals).
+- Messages are styled with embeds and use color coding (green for departures and orange for arrivals and if the flight plan where in two mointors aiprort it will blue).

 ## Requirements